AshridgeTechnologies/elemento/stories/Backlog.md

 -------

 ### Move to GitHub
-- Local working copy stored in IDB
+- Run from GitHub and CDN

 ### Priority for customer-facing apps
 - JavaScript functions